GASAG

 GASAG is working to secure biogas resources from the region.
 As the proportion of local resources increases, dependence on foreign countries is reduced and the proportion of renewable energy from biogenic waste materials grows.

-How are gas prices developing?
+How are gas tariffs developing?

-Gas price from 1 January 2024
+Gas price from 1 January 2025

 Downloads